-- 3.1 Education provision within the borough is the responsibility of Surrey County Council (SCC), who have a statutory duty to ensure there are sufficient school places in the county to meet demand for school and further education places.
-It is the role of the SCC to plan, organise and commission places for all statefunded schools in Surrey in a way that raises standards, manages rising and declining pupil numbers and creates a diverse school community. - 3.2 SCC holds a responsibility for ensuring that parents can access the early years funded entitlement for 2, 3 and 4-year old children, particularly with regard to identifying any gaps in childcare provision.
-This can be through various providers such as, day nurseries, sessional pre-school, extended day preschool, nursery units of independent schools, school run nursery classes, Surrey maintained and academy nursery schools and some childminders. - 3.3 SCC's current forecasts are created using a forecasting tool called Edge Analytics and are based on birth rates, pupil migration trends and planned housing. - 3.4 The following tables outline the types of infrastructure, lead organisation, known and planned provision, Local Plan impact/future provision and the key evidence base:
+- 3.33 Education provision within the borough is the responsibility of Surrey County Council (SCC), who have a statutory duty to ensure there are sufficient school places in the county to meet demand for school and further education places.
+It is the role of the SCC to plan, organise and commission places for all statefunded schools in Surrey in a way that raises standards, manages rising and declining pupil numbers and creates a diverse school community. - 3.34 SCC holds a responsibility for ensuring that parents can access the early years funded entitlement for 2, 3 and 4-year old children, particularly with regard to identifying any gaps in childcare provision.
+This can be through various providers such as, day nurseries, sessional pre-school, extended day preschool, nursery units of independent schools, school run nursery classes, Surrey maintained and academy nursery schools and some childminders. - 3.35 SCC's current forecasts are created using a forecasting tool called Edge Analytics and are based on birth rates, pupil migration trends and planned housing. - 3.36 The following tables outline the types of infrastructure, lead organisation, known and planned provision, Local Plan impact/future provision and the key evidence base:

-Table 1.
+Table 3.
 Early Years

+Category Details

-Category Details Infrastructure Type Early Years provision Lead Responsibility SCC Current Provision During the childcare sufficiency summary assessment completed in 2019 (pre COVID-19), in Elmbridge there were 4332 childcare providers (Full Day Care - 1832; Extended Day Playgroup - 2012; Sessional Pre-School - 90; Childminder Places (Funded & Unfunded) - 398).
-The number of funded & unfunded places available and the demand provide an occupancy rate of 74% for Elmbridge (Population 0-5 - 8660; Demand - 3541; Places Available - 4332; Places Taken Up - 3195; Occupancy Rate - 74%).
+Infrastructure Type Early Years provision

+Lead Responsibility SCC

+Current Provision During the childcare sufficiency summary assessment completed in 2022, in Elmbridge there were 5,323 childcare places (Full Day Care - 2,392; Extended Day Playgroup - 850; Sessional Pre-School - 332; Childminder Places (Funded & Unfunded) - 432).
+The number of funded & unfunded places available and the demand provide an occupancy rate of 67% for Elmbridge (Population 0-5 - 7,643; Demand - 3,171; Places Available - 5,323; Places Taken Up - 3,171; Occupancy Rate - 72%).

 Known Planned Provision As the Early Years Sector is made up of 80% Private, Voluntary and Independent (PVI) settings, it is difficult for SCC to predict availability of Early Years places across the time frame of the Local Plan.

-Local Plan While predicating the availability of places is challenging, Impact/Future SCC have reviewed the sites and have projected the impact Provision of the potential yield of Early Years places across the local plan timeframe.
-They have identified that for the settlement areas of Claygate and Hersham the current provision may meet anticipated demand for additional places created through the development.
-While the current provision is unlikely to meet anticipated demand for additional places created through the development for Cobham, Esher, Molesey, Thames Ditton, Walton and Weybridge.
-However due to the make-up of settings as set out in the known planned provision section, the forecasts for the availability of places is difficult to determine throughout the plan period.
+Local Plan Impact/Future Provision While predicating the availability of places is challenging, SCC have reviewed the sites and have projected the impact of the potential yield of Early Years places across the local plan timeframe.
+They have identified that provision borough wide is unlikely to meet anticipated demand for additional places created through the development.
+However due to themake-up of settings as set out in the known planned provision section, the forecasts for the availability of places is difficult to determine throughout the plan period.
 Funding No specific funding gap identified.
 Funding for the additional capacity may need to be secured through development.
 Key Evidence Base Direct consultation with SCC

-Table 2.
+Table 4.
 Special Educational Needs (SEN) and Disability (SEND)